GXYM/TextPMs/README.md

   *opencv-python < 4.5.0*
   NVIDIA GPU(1080, 2080 or 3090);

   NOTE: We tested the code in the environment of Arch Linux+Python3.7 with 1080, and  Arch Linux+Python3.9 with 2080.
 For other environments, the code may need to be adjusted slightly.
+  NEWS:

 ## Makefile